AdobeDocs/audience-manager.pt-BR/help/using/api/rest-api-main/aam-api-destinations/aam-api-retrieve-destinations.md

 ---
 description: Um método GET que retorna o destino para o destinationId especificado.
-seo-description: Um método GET que retorna o destino para o destinationId especificado.
+seo-description: A GET method that returns the destination for the specified destinationId.
-seo-title: Retornar um destino por ID de destino
+seo-title: Return A Destination by Destination ID
 solution: Audience Manager
 title: Retornar um destino por ID de destino
 uuid: abce7426-55a5-4045-93a7-0487652a7189